pbashyal-nmdp/liftoverGL/README.rst

 https://github.com/ANHIG/IMGTHLA
 which must be downloaded separately.

-Alleles are converted to HLA accession #s, and then mapped to directly alleles in the target version.
+Alleles are converted to HLA IDs, and then mapped directly to alleles in the target version.
 If alleles do not exist in the target, then they are dropped from the target GL String.
 Alleles are not expanded to include new alleles. eg., the following alleles exist for 3.20.0 and 3.24.0: